New York State Fair: Chevy Court

 Chevy Court is an open-air concert theater.
-In 2009, the fair changed its format to feature two different national performing artists every day, rather than having the same artist perform twice on the same date, in order to attract additional people to the fair with acts appealing to different audiences.
+In 2009, the fair changed its format to feature two national performing artists every day, rather than having the same artist perform twice on the same date, in order to attract additional people to the fair with acts appealing to different audiences.
 Chevy Court performances attracted an estimated 150,000 people in 2009 and more than 170,000 in 2010 and over 200,000 in 2011.
 The stage has hosted Lady Antebellum, Bruno Mars, REO Speedwagon, and many others.
 The Syracuse New Times, regional arts and entertainment publication, named Chevy Court the best free concert venue in Central New York in 2009, 2010, and 2012, and the best state fair attraction in 2011.
 In 2015, Syracuse.com suggested that Chevy Court be named the "Best Free Concert Series in America."
 The Fair was also the recipient of the People's Choice Syracuse Area Music Award in 2016 for Best Festival.